eclipse-edc/Connector/samples/04.3-open-telemetry/README.md

 # Visualize tracing of connectors with Open Telemetry and Jaeger

-This sample shows how you can generate traces with Open Telemetry and collect and visualize them with Jaeger.
+This sample builds on top of [sample 04.0-file-transfer](../04.0-file-transfer) to show how you can generate traces with Open Telemetry and collect and visualize them with Jaeger.

 We will use the Open Telemetry java agent.
 It dynamically injects bytecode to capture telemetry from several popular [libraries and frameworks](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation).

-In order to visualize and analyze the traces, we need to export them to a backend called an [exporter](https://opentelemetry.io/docs/instrumentation/js/exporters/).
+In order to visualize and analyze the traces, we need to use an [Open Telemetry exporter](https://opentelemetry.io/docs/instrumentation/js/exporters/) to export data into the  [Jaeger](https://www.jaegertracing.io/) tracing backend.
-We will use an exporter called [Jaeger](https://www.jaegertracing.io/).

 ## Prerequisites

-Download the [opentelemetry-javaagent.jar](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases) and place it in the project root folder.
+Download the [opentelemetry-javaagent.jar](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases) and place it in the root folder of this sample.

 ## Run the sample